zenustech/zeno/README.md

 ## Features

-Integrated Toolbox, from volumetric geometry process tools (OpenVDB), to state-of-art, commercially robust, highly optimized physics solvers and visualization nodes, and various VFX and simulation solutions based on our nodes (provided by .zsg file).
+Integrated Toolbox, from volumetric geometry process tools (OpenVDB), to state-of-art, commercially robust, highly optimized physics solvers and visualization nodes, and various VFX and simulation solutions based on our nodes (provided by .zsg file in `arts/` folder).
 //better have some screenshot here

 ## ZenCompute (@littlemine)